ChristianVillalba/bootstrap-tindog/README.txt

 TinDog :
-A static website using HTML , CSS & Bootstrap
+A static website using Bootstrap, CSS & HTML

 What I learnt with this Project:
 -Link correctly CSS & Bootstrap